-While the Democratic presidential candidates have been criticizing the expansion of charter schools in public education, the U.S. Supreme Court is about to hear oral arguments in a case with the potential to greatly expand taxpayer support of private schools.
+While the Democratic presidential candidates have been criticizing the expansion of charter schools in public education, the U.S. Supreme Court is considering a case with the potential to greatly expand taxpayer support of private schools.

 Some 500,000 students attend private schools under publicly funded tuition vouchers or tax-credit scholarships that provide full or partial state tax credits for those who donate to organizations that provide private school scholarships.